-Cardigan Bay is one of the most beautiful coastlines in Wales.
+Cardigan Bay, Wales, is one of the most beautiful coastlines in Wales.
 Its many beaches extend from the epic sand dunes of Aberdovey and Borth in the north to the idyllic beaches of Llangrannog and New Quay, along Cardigan bay’s southern shores.
 With so much to see and do, we’ve put together a list of our five favourite places to stay so that you can enjoy this beautiful area even more!

 If you're looking to stay in a cosy coastal village, Llangrannog is the perfect choice.
 Located in the southern portion of Cardigan Bay's Welsh coast, nestled in a narrow valley through which the river Hawken flows out into Cardigan bay, Llangrannog is a popular tourist destination.